cloud-66-internal/help.cloud66.com/_maestro/quickstarts/getting_started.md

     Lets Get Started
 </h2>

-<p>This guide assumes that you already have container images that you need to deploy.
-If you need to learn how to build images or pull existing images from a repo please  check out <a href="/skycap/quickstarts/getting_started">Getting started with Skycap</a> and then return to this guide.</p>
+<p>This guide assumes that you already have container images that you want to deploy.
+If you need to learn how to build images or pull existing images from a repo please read <a href="/skycap/quickstarts/getting_started">Getting started with Skycap</a>.</p>